liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/02-adding-a-liferay-dxp-data-source.markdown

 2. Select *Settings* in the navigation panel.

 3. Click on *Data Sources*.
+A listing of your existing data sources appears.

+4. Click on *Add Data Sources*.
 The *Connect Data Source* page appears.

-4. Select the *Liferay DXP* icon.
+5. Select the *Liferay DXP* icon.
 The *Connect to Instance* page appears and lists your available Liferay DXP instances.

-5. Select the instance to connect.
+6. Select the instance to connect.
 The Liferay DXP Data Sources page appears, showing the instance description fields and configuration options.

     *Description*